 Samsung concluded its Unpacked event last week unveiling 5 new products in total.
 While the standard Galaxy Note 20 feels like a hot mess (at least for the price), its Ultra sibling is something to look out for.
 Featuring a new design language, a proper flagship spec-sheet, and an unsurprisingly hefty asking price, the Galaxy Note 20 Ultra represents Samsung’s premium Note experience for this year.
-And the good news is, it is available for pre-booking in Nepal with some interesting offers.
+And the good news is, it is available for purchase in Nepal officially with 1 year of breakage insurance.

 Samsung Galaxy Note 20 Ultra Overview